A Life of Dolly

 In January 2000, one of the cloned sheep, Cedric, died.
 The post mortem revealed that Cedric had died of sheep pulmonary adenomatosis (SPA).
 This disease is caused by a virus that induces tumours to grow in the lungs of affected animals.
 The disease is incurable.
 The animal carers were clearly concerned as to whether Dolly was infected with the same virus.
 The virus is infectious and spreads from sheep to sheep by close contact.

-The animal carers hoped that Dolly may still be free of infection, since Cedric, a male sheep had been housed in a separate pen to Dolly.
+The animal carers hoped that Dolly might be free of infection, since Cedric, a male sheep had been housed in a separate pen to Dolly.
 Dolly was immediately placed in isolation; she could see and hear other sheep and was housed with her first lamb Bonny, but was prevented from mixing with all other sheep.
 Even worse news soon followed when in March, Morag, one of the first cloned sheep, succumbed to the same disease.
 She had been housed with Dolly for many years so the chance that Dolly was not infected were slim.

 When, in September one of Dolly's second litter of lambs was also diagnosed with SPA, it became certain that Dolly herself must be infected.
 At that point it was decided that her isolation served no purpose and Dolly was returned to the flock of cloned sheep.
 SPA was a difficult disease to cope with, there were no blood tests available to confirm the diagnosis and no effective vaccines or treatments.
 The most important task was to ensure that, if Dolly did develop the disease, she should not be allowed to suffer.
 In addition to her regular daily health checks by the animal care staff, veterinary examinations were increased and her weight was measured weekly.
 Dolly was as far as could be established perfectly well.